Please call in case of sewer overflow, backup or other emergency.

 Three beachfront communities within the District’s service area are served by a low pressure sewer system.
 If you live in the Rincon Point, Sandyland Cove or Sand Point Road neighborhood, your home is equipped with an individual grinder pump, tank and control panel used to convey wastewater through a network of small diameter pipes to the District’s collection system.
-These installations were part of the South Coast Beach Communities Septic to Sewer Conversion Project.

 Homeowners and residents can help to ensure reliable system performance in a number of ways, including:

 • not pouring used cooking oil, liquid grease and other greasy residue down the drain

 • not disposing of chemicals or solvents down the drain or toilet